j1o2h3n/Homepage/README.md

 **j1o2h3n/j1o2h3n** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

+- 🏫 I graduated from BJUT
-- 🔭 I’m currently working for PBC
+- 🏦 I’m currently working for bank
-- 🌱 I’m currently an algorithm and development engineer
+- 👦 I’m currently an algorithm and development engineer
 - 📫 jiangxiangheng[at]gmail[dot]com

 <div style="display: flex;">